-Thorburn Grade 2 students make zero waste holiday crafts!Back To News
+Thorburn Grade 2 students make zero waste holiday crafts!Back to stories

 Grade 2 students at Thorburn Consolidated School learned a fun way to go green for the holidays!
 Teacher Mary Webber-Cook wanted to incorporate some fun, hands-on learning for her 18 Grade 2 students who learned a lot about environmental sustainability in Social Studies.
 The holiday season is known as a time of excessive waste (think of the electricity, wrapping materials, food waste, etc.).
 Doing something green to celebrate the holiday season is a great way to demonstrate to our loved ones how we can waste less.

 This is the write-up in the school’s January newsletter:

 “It looked like a “green” Christmas in the Grade 2 class at Thorburn Consolidated School in December.
 Aligning with their Social Studies outcome about environmental sustainability, students made holiday centrepieces with repurposed objects and resources such as fir, pine and Canadian holly.
 The students were excited to take their centrepieces home to share with their families over the holidays.”

 You can see from the newsletter that students used pinecones and other natural materials to create their holiday centrepieces.
 Natural materials like pine, fir, and holly boughs are ideal because they are 100% organic and once the time comes, they can be added to a compost bin instead of the landfill.
 These materials are also readily available in most Nova Scotia yards and wilderness areas around our province.
 With the help of an adult, students can gather their own materials to make beautiful, aromatic holiday decor for inside and outside the home.
 Ms Webber-Cook did a fantastic job helping her students learn about reducing waste through creating these beautiful green centrepieces for families over the holiday season.